trallard/JNB_reproducible/Readme.md

 This repository contains the materials for the Jupyter notebooks for reproducible research workshop given at the [Second RSE conference ](http://rse.ac.uk/conf2017/) (7-8th September 2017).

+Critically, we will  introduce two technologies recently developed as part of the EU OpenDreamKit project, nbval and nbdime, which bring unit testing and version control to the Jupyter notebook ecosystem.
+By doing so we aim to encourage others to adopt best development practices leading to more reproducible, replicable, and reliable computational results.

 ## Leading by example

 Since this workshop is centered  around establishing best practices for reproducible research it is completely self contained and should be easily adapted/extended for future workshops.
-Feel free to raise issues if you see it fit.
+ **Feel free to raise issues if you see it fit.**

 A suitable environment is provided in the form of a Docker container (Dockerfile provided in the repo).
-The instructions to set your own environment are given below.
+The instructions to get this working in your personal computer are given in the [facilitator notes](./facilitator_notes.md)

 The slides are built using reveal.js and can be served locally following the instructions shown [here](https://github.com/hakimel/reveal.js/).
+ Since the slides are served using GitHub pages, these can be found in the `gh-pages` branch of this repository.

 Alternatively the web hosted version of the slides can be found in the following sites: [http://rse.shef.ac.uk/RSE_conference_jupyter_workshop/](http://rse.shef.ac.uk/RSE_conference_jupyter_workshop/)